 How much space can you spare?

 This extremely practical question should be the first thing on your mind.
 It’s easy to fall in love with furniture at first sight, but the size of your space will dictate many of your choices.
 An ornate double unit that would be the crowning jewel of a big opulent area can be oppressive in a smaller en-suite.
-If you are shopping for a more compact area, you still do not have to compromise on style.
-A slim freestanding unit like the Roper Rhodes Mia is an excellent choice.
+If you are shopping for a more compact space, you still do not have to compromise on style.
+A slim freestanding unit like the Roper Rhodes Esta is an excellent choice.

 With its sleek profile and sophisticated styling, it offers all the elegance and performance of a much larger unit, without using up more than its share of limited space.